Rubus xanthocarpus

-Rubus xanthocarpus is a species of flowering plant in the raspberry genus Rubus, family Rosaceae.
-It is native to central and southern China, and has naturalized in Poland and the former Czechoslovakia.
-It is available from commercial suppliers.
+Rubus xanthocarpus is an East Asian species of bramble.
+It is native to central and southern China, and has been naturalized in Poland and the former Czechoslovakia.

+The plant is available from commercial suppliers.
 The orange-yellow fruit are edible, taste similar to raspberries, and can be eaten raw or made into preserves or wine.

 Etymology

 The specific epithet xanthocarpus means "having yellow fruit".